lucasaec/cs680Calabrese/PA7/README.md

 brew install glew glm sdl2
 ```

+All dependencies for this project should be on the ECC computers.

 ## Building and Running
 To build this project there are two options.
 One is to use CMake which makes including new libraries easier, and handles new files added automatically to the src and include directory.
 CMake is a small new learning curve but makes things easier in the future.
 The second option is to use the provided Makefile which is used as usual.